BA-HanseML/NF_Prj_MIMII_Dataset/modeling/modeling.md

 # Metric

-Since we will always have a tradeoff between missed events and false alarms we use a metric that is independet of this tradeoff.
+Since there will always be a tradeoff between missed events and false alarms, a metric that is independent of this tradeoff is used.
 Which is the ROC AUC score.
 The ROC AUC is our main metric to compare different models, feature types, etc. Additionally this allows us to compete against the baseline model.

 # Preprocessing